tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ```

 Enabling DKIM signing of emails helps to reduce spam and increases trust.
 openDesk ships dkimpy-milter as Postfix milter for signing emails.
+The following attributes can be set:

 ```yaml
 apps: